huddy67/Morrill-Hudson-Portfolio/typesofnetworks.md

 ## Exploring IP Addresses

-Answer the following in complete sentences in a well-written paragraph on your digital porfolio:
+Answer the following in complete sentences in a well-written paragraph on your digital portfolio:

 Are your internal and external IP addresses the same or different?
 They’re different.
 The internal one only works inside your own network, and the external one is what shows up online.